tdalsing-pivotal/scst-tracing/README.md

 Kibana is used to query Elasticsearch, among other things.
 It can be installed via Brew: `brew install kibana`, then follow the instructions in
 `brew info kibana`.

+## Running Demo

+The apps can be started in an IDE or via Gradle:

+Terminal #1:
+`./gradlew :consumer:bootRun`

+Terminal #2:
+`./gradlew :producer:bootRun`

+To post data to the producer, run this in another terminal:

+`./post.sh`

+Now open the [Zipkin UI](http://localhost:9411/zipkin/).
+Click on the "Run Query" button.
+There should be 3 traces.

+Now open the [Kibana UI](http://localhost:5601/app/discover).
+Enter "error" in the search field and click the "Refresh" button.
+The HTTP call with the error specified in the `post.sh` script will be shown.
+Now find the `traceId` field and copy its value, then enter it in the search field.
+The entire trace is shown, including each span included in the trace and any log messages.